Legal Strategies Immigrants Use to Avoid Deportation for Theft Charges

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.

-- Duration of Detention: The length of detention can vary widely, from a few days to several months or even years, depending on individual circumstances and legal proceedings.
+• Duration and Conditions of Detention: The length of detention can vary dramatically—from a few days to several months or even years—depending on the complexity of the case, backlog in immigration courts, and individual circumstances.
+Conditions within detention facilities also vary widely, affecting detainees’ physical and mental well-being.

 3. Legal Framework Surrounding Detention